DavidRommel/Notes/Python_Long_Wide_Data/README.md

 ### Survey data example
 ---
-* The aggregated data would like be in a wide format similar to below
+* The aggregated data would likely be in a wide format similar to below
 * Convert from wide to long format in order to create a slope graph